 The pressure switch

 They are normally very reliable but it’s possible for a switch inside to stick either on or off (usually on).
 Connection faults on the switch can also prevent messages getting through to the controller resulting in similar faults.
-A switch sticking on will make the washer think there’s water inside the drum when there isn’t, and sticking off will tell the washer there isn’t any water in when there is.
+A switch sticking on will make the washer think there’s water inside the drum when there isn’t.
+Conversely, sticking in the off position will tell the washer there isn’t any water in when there is.

-This would cause the washer to either not do the fast spin, or overfill.
+The former would cause the washing machine to not do the fast spin.
+The latter would cause it to overfill.
 However, neither of these symptoms are exclusively related to a stuck pressure switch – there are more likely causes.

 The modern pressure switch